 I am retired and on Social Security.
 I also have a 401(k) worth about $60,000.
 I owe about $25,000 in credit card debt.
 I own nothing worth more than a 5-year-old car.
 Should I pay off my debt?
-I paid nothing for several years trying to keep my house.
-Or do I file for bankruptcy?
-Wouldn't my retirement money be seen as an asset and therefore be open to seizure?
+I paid nothing for several years trying to keep my home.
+Or should I file for bankruptcy?
+Wouldn’t my retirement money be seen as an asset and therefore be subject to seizure?

-I think this type of question is worth answering for a couple of reasons.
-First, I can discuss your legal options and second, I get to give my opinion on your moral dilemma.
-And that dilemma is one that is the more interesting part.
+I think this sort of question is worth answering for a couple of reasons.
+First, I can examine your legal options and second, I get to offer my opinion on your moral dilemma.
+And that dilemma is the one that is the more interesting part.

 From a legal standpoint, you state you own nothing but a 5-year-old car, some 401(k) money and about $25,000 in debt.
 I don’t have information on your income or monthly expenses, so I cannot comment on your monthly budget, but you are very likely eligible for Chapter 7 bankruptcy.

 The 401(k) money, as long as it remains in that account at the time of filing, is exempt.
-That means the funds cannot be seized to pay your creditors.
-You can file your case and take the money out after your case is over.
-It is important that you do not touch that money until the court closes your bankruptcy case, otherwise the funds could be in jeopardy.
+That means the money cannot be seized to pay your creditors.
+You can file your case and take the funds out after your case is completed.
+It is critical that you do not tap that money until the court closes your bankruptcy case, otherwise the funds could be in jeopardy.

-That means you would have the ability to wipe out the credit card debt but keep the 401(k) money and the vehicle.
+That means you would have the ability to eliminate the credit card debt but retain the 401(k) money and the car.

-This probably will not be considered to be a shocking statement from a bankruptcy attorney, but I don't think this is a difficult choice.
+This probably will not be considered to be a shocking statement from a bankruptcy attorney, but I don’t think this is a tough choice.
 You ought to file bankruptcy.
-Wipe out the credit card debt; keep the retirement income and the vehicle.
-Yes, I know, I am a bankruptcy attorney and this is how I make a living, so obviously I would tell you to file bankruptcy.
+Wipe out the credit card debt; keep the retirement income and the car.
+Yes, I know, I am a bankruptcy attorney and this is how I make a living, so obviously I would advise you to file bankruptcy.